-The Company records AFUDC, which represents the debt and equity costs of financing the construction of new property, plant and equipment.
-The equity component of AFUDC is reported in the accompanying statements of income as non-cash income in other income, net.
+The Company records AFUDC, which represents the debt and equity costs of financing the construction of new property, plant, and equipment.
+The equity component of AFUDC is reported in the accompanying statements of income as non-cash income in other income (deductions), net.
 The debt component of AFUDC is reported as a non-cash offset to other interest, including affiliate interest.
-After construction is completed, the Company is permitted to recover these costs through their inclusion in rates.
+After construction is completed, the Company is permitted to recover these costs through their inclusion in rate base.
+The Company recorded AFUDC related to equity of \$7.8 million and \$7.1 million, reflecting adjustments to plant balances for the years ended March 31, 2019 and 2018.
+The Company recorded AFUDC related to debt of \$3.4 million and \$3.6 million for the years ended March 31, 2019 and 2018, respectively.
+The average AFUDC rates for the years ended March 31, 2019 and 2018, respectively.